alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-09-23-ruling-on-selling-cats-monkeys-dogs.md

 ---
+date: 2024-09-23
+group13: true
+hijri: Rabiul Awwal 20, 1446
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "The ruling on selling cats, monkeys and dogs"
-hijri: "Rabiul Awwal 20, 1446"
-lang: en
-locale: en
-date: 2024-09-23
-category: [fatwas,animals]
-source: "Fatawa al-Lajnah ad-Da'imah 13/37, Fatwa no.18564‏"
+source: Fatawa al-Lajnah ad-Da'imah 13/37, Fatwa no.18564‏
-summary: "It is not permissible to sell cats, monkeys and dogs, and other carnivores that have fangs, because the Prophet ﷺ forbade that and denounced it."
+summary: It is not permissible to sell cats, monkeys and dogs, and other carnivores that have fangs, because the Prophet ﷺ forbade that and denounced it.
-group13: true
+title: The ruling on selling cats, monkeys and dogs
 ---

 ### Question: